Insights provides powerful tools that allow you to generate and filter SoundExchange reports.

 If reports are for a long period of time (over 1 year In our case):

 1. Go to Email reports and create a new email report, select the desired name, and type Podcaster-stats.
-If the podcast and period it is too long we should also check to receive an e-mail notification when the report finishes.
-This option will also send the report via email when it is finished, but also make it available in the Insights interface for download.
+If the podcast and period it is too long, we should also check to receive an e-mail notification when the report finishes.
+This option will also send the report via email when it is finished but also make it available in the Analytics & Reporting Manager interface for download.

 2. In the next step, you can select the Dimensions, Metrics, Start date, and End date as required and Countries, Regions, Platforms, and Devices as optional parameters.